Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

 where \( C_1 \) is a constant that generally depends on the precision arithmetic used for the computations and \( |z| \) denotes the magnitude of the argument \( z \).

 The series for the asymptotic expansion can also be regarded as a generalized asymptotic expansion to approximate the function when both \( |z| \) and \( \nu \) are large.
 Conventionally, the accuracy of this expansion is expected to deteriorate near the Stokes lines, which occur at \( \arg z = \pm \pi/3 \) and \( \arg z = \pm \pi \).
+Stokes lines correspond to curves in the complex plane along which exponentially subdominant terms in an asymptotic expansion become comparable in magnitude to dominant terms, leading to a change in the effective form of the asymptotic representation.
 This behavior is associated with the Stokes phenomenon, where exponentially subdominant terms begin to contribute significantly, leading to deviations from the asymptotic approximation.
-Thus, expansion is typically recommended for use in the sector where \( \arg z < \pi/3 \), which in terms of the real and imaginary components of \( z \), translates to the condition
+Thus, expansion is typically recommended for use in the sector where \( \arg z < \pi/3 \), which in terms of the real and imaginary components of \( z \), translates to the condition .
 However, our empirical investigations suggest that this theoretical constraint is conservative.
-The computational results indicate that for sufficiently large \( |z| \), this asymptotic expansion remains accurate beyond the classical boundary given by Eq.~(26).
-For example, when using double precision, it was found that asymptotic expression remains accurate for \( |z| \geq 28 \) and \( |y| < 2.5 |x| \), and for \( |z| \geq 50.53 \) and \( |y| < 5.0 |x| \), etc. This observation suggests that the onset of Stokes switching, while theoretically expected near \( \arg z = \pm \pi/3 \), is not an abrupt transition.
+The computational results indicate that for sufficiently large \( |z| \), this asymptotic expansion remains accurate beyond the classical boundary given by ~\eqref{eq:nu_threshold}.
+For example, when using double precision, it was found that asymptotic expression remains accurate for \( |z| \geq 28 \) and \( |y| < 2.5 |x| \), and for \( |z| \geq 50.53 \) and \( |y| < \frac{1}{\sqrt{3}} |x| \), etc. This observation suggests that the onset of Stokes switching, while theoretically expected near \( \arg z = \pm \pi/3 \), is not an abrupt transition.
 Instead, the dominance of the leading-order asymptotic terms for large \( |z| \) delays the breakdown of the expansion, effectively extending its region of applicability.
 Moreover, the presence of a sufficiently large real component \( x \) appears to stabilize the expansion, mitigating the growth of subdominant terms that would otherwise introduce inaccuracies.

 It should be noted that such dependence on \( \arg z \) disappears for very large values of the order \( \nu \).
-Accordingly, the accuracy of the asymptotic expansion in Eq.~(21) depends on both the magnitude and the phase of the complex argument \( z \) together with the order \( \nu \).
+Accordingly, the accuracy of the asymptotic expansion in ~\eqref {eq:asymp_large_nu} depends on both the magnitude and the phase of the complex argument \( z \) together with the order \( \nu \).